Rocket Mass Heater: A Sustainable Heating Solution

 Rocket Mass Heater vs. Conventional Wood Stove

-At a glance, a conventional wood stove seems like a simple construction: a metal box with a chimney.
-The fire is kindled in the box, and the heat is drawn out immediately.
-With average fire temperatures around 1,000 degrees Fahrenheit, these stoves often release uncombusted particles and creosote into the chimney, leading to the risk of hazardous chimney fires.
+At first glance, a conventional wood stove appears simple: a metal box with a chimney.
+The fire burns inside, and heat is immediately released.
+However, with average fire temperatures around 1,000°F, these stoves often emit unburned particles and creosote, which can accumulate in the chimney and increase the risk of dangerous chimney fires.

 To understand this in numerical terms, let’s break it down: